berthelemy/coaching.berthelemy.net/_collections/_skills/06-projects.md

 description: You are likely to be the person asked to design a solution that will meet your customer's needs - based on a strong theoretical and practical background.
 items:
 - ID: B.26
-  name: Managed project resources
+  name: Manage project resources
-  info: Consultants oversee the allocation and utilization of human, financial, and material resources throughout a project's lifecycle.
-They create resource plans, monitor usage, and make adjustments to ensure optimal efficiency.
-This involves balancing competing demands, prioritizing tasks, and maximizing resource effectiveness to meet project goals.
+  info: <p>Consultants often oversee the allocation and utilisation of human, financial, and material resources throughout a project's lifecycle.</p><p>They create resource plans, monitor usage, and make adjustments to ensure optimal efficiency. </p><p>This involves balancing competing demands, prioritising tasks, and maximising resource effectiveness to meet project goals.</p>

 - ID: B.27
-  name: Coordinated with vendors
+  name: Coordinate with vendors
-  info: Consultants manage relationships with external suppliers and service providers.
-They negotiate contracts, establish clear expectations, and oversee vendor performance.
-This coordination ensures that outsourced components of a project are delivered on time, within budget, and to the required quality standards.
+  info: <p>Consultants sometimes manage relationships with external suppliers and service providers.</p><p>They negotiate contracts, establish clear expectations, and oversee vendor performance.</p><p>This coordination ensures that outsourced components of a project are delivered on time, within budget, and to the required quality standards.</p>

 - ID: B.28
-  name: Used agile methodologies for iterative development and adaptive planning
+  name: Use agile methodologies for iterative development and adaptive planning
-  info: Consultants implement Agile frameworks like Scrum or Kanban to manage projects flexibly.
-They facilitate short development cycles, encourage frequent client feedback, and adapt plans based on evolving requirements.
-This approach allows for rapid delivery of value and better alignment with client needs throughout the project.
+  info: <p>Consultants often use Agile frameworks like Scrum or Kanban to manage projects flexibly.</p><p>These facilitate short development cycles, encourage frequent client feedback, and enable plans to adapt based on evolving requirements.</p><p>This approach allows for rapid delivery of value and better alignment with client needs throughout the project.</p>

 - ID: B.29
-  name: Used waterfall methodologies for managing delivery of a project's products
+  name: Use waterfall methodologies for managing delivery of a project's products
-  info: Consultants apply traditional, sequential project management approaches for projects with well-defined scopes and requirements.
-They create detailed plans, establish clear milestones, and manage each phase systematically.
-This structured approach ensures thorough documentation and is suitable for projects with stable requirements.
+  info: <p>Consultants sometimes apply traditional, sequential project management approaches for projects with well-defined scopes and requirements.</p><p>They create detailed plans, establish clear milestones, and manage each phase systematically.</p><p>This structured approach ensures thorough documentation and is suitable for projects with stable requirements.</p>

 - ID: B.30
-  name: Managed risks within a project
-  info: Consultants identify, assess, and mitigate potential threats to project success.
-They create risk registers, develop contingency plans, and continuously monitor risk factors throughout the project lifecycle.
-This proactive risk management helps minimize disruptions and increases the likelihood of project success.

-- ID: B.31
-  name: Created project documentation such as project plans, initiation documents and status reports
+  name: Create and maintain project documentation
-  info: Consultants develop comprehensive project artifacts to guide execution and keep stakeholders informed.
-They create detailed project plans, charter documents, and regular status updates.
-This documentation ensures clear communication of project objectives, progress, and expectations throughout the engagement.
+  info: <p>Consultants develop comprehensive project artifacts to guide execution and keep stakeholders informed.</p><p>They create detailed project plans, intiation documents, risk registers, and regular status updates.</p><p>This documentation ensures clear communication of project objectives, progress, and expectations throughout the engagement.</p>
 ---